HL7/fhir-spl/input/pagecontent/howtolabel.md

 The SubstanceDefinition.name specifies the ingredient name.

 The SubstanceDefinition.moiety lists one or two active moieties.
-Each active moiety contains an identifier which is the active moiety code and a name.
+Each active moiety contains a name and an identifier, which is the active moiety code.

 ##### Submitted Medicinal Product Marketing